BEFORE YOU GO...

 ICR is vital in capturing information from physical documents and intelligently converting it into electronic formats.
-Various industries utilise ICR for different purposes:
+Various industries utilize ICR for different purposes:

 - Banks, NBFCs, and financial institutions rely on ICR to read information from loan applications, checks, forms, and surveys, enabling efficient digital processing of customer data.

-- Schools and educational organisations utilise ICR to read handwritten notes, facilitating the entry of this information into grading systems.
+- Schools and educational organisations utilize ICR to read handwritten notes, facilitating the entry of this information into grading systems.

 - Online businesses and e-commerce stores employ ICR to collect electronic signatures, logging them into databases for streamlined KYC documentation.

-- Property managers leverage ICR to verify ownership by scanning land documents, whilst landlords utilise ICR for electronic verification of rental agreements.
+- Property managers leverage ICR to verify ownership by scanning land documents, whilst landlords utilize ICR for electronic verification of rental agreements.

-- Insurance companies utilise ICR to digitise documents, particularly for filing claims.
+- Insurance companies utilize ICR to digitise documents, particularly for filing claims.
 This improves transparency, facilitates online data verification, and simplifies customer policy renewals and complaint submissions.